opendoghuman/opendoghuman.github.io/_behaviour/pulling-on-a-leash.md

 Ok, turned?
 Let's walk few steps.
 Get to some distance where I can enjoy my treat uninterrupted.

+Stay positive, make it a game.
+As soon as my ears are up, that's the good time to act.
+Especially if approaching other dog friend, let the human forward and let them think they are leading (they like to feel important; plus you will be more relaxed - we are not trying to protect human, we feel it's the other way around).

 Get your human repeat many times in different situations.
-Learn them that corner of the street, tree in the park or the doorr of that shop are completely different situations (and each deserve their own treat).
+Playfully shuffle back or aside.
+Also Learn them that corner of the street, tree in the park or the doorr of that shop are completely different situations (and each deserve their own treat).

+## Sources
+- The Language of Dogs By Justin Silver and David Donnenfeld [Library Link](https://vaughanpl.bibliocommons.com/v2/record/S130C181741)
+- Imagine life with a well-behaved dog by Julie A. Bjelland [Library Link](https://vaughanpl.bibliocommons.com/v2/record/S130C113828)